 Other management service fees are derived from management services where the Company provides billings and collections support to the clinics and where management services are provided based on state specific regulations known as the corporate practice of medicine ("CPM").
 Under the CPM, a business corporation is precluded from practicing medicine or employing a physician to provide professional medical services.
 In these circumstances, the Company provides all administrative support to the physician-owned PC through an LLC.
 The PC is consolidated due to control by contract (an "MSA" - Management Services Agreement).
 The fees we derive from these management arrangements are either based on a predetermined percentage of the revenue of each clinic or a percentage mark up on the costs of the LLC.
 The company recognize other management service revenue in the period in which services are rendered.
 These revenues are earned by IMAC Nashville, IMAC Management and IMAC Illinois and are eliminated in consolidation to the extent owned.

-The Company's patient revenue consisted of the following as of March 31, 2020 and 2019:
+The Company's patient revenue consisted of the following for the three and six months ended June 30, 2020 and June 30, 2019: